Bringex/Flutter_UI/google_sign_in.md

     }
 ```

-And get into sime dart file:
+And past that into some dart file:

 ```
 // Global